bmancini55/building-lightning/src/advanced/circular_rebalance.md

 ### Creating the Route

 Next you'll see that we need to construct a route from our list of nodes.
 We do this using the [`BuildRoute`](https://api.lightning.community/#buildroute) API.
-This API accepts a list of pubkeys.
-It goes through LNDs router to help us a build a path that is likely to succeed.
+This API accepts a list of node pubkeys that we conveniently just created.
+This API uses LNDs router to help us a build a path that is likely to succeed.

 ```typescript
 // Build a route using the hop_pubkeys